Part 1 Preliminary

 3 Record keeping

-A record required to be kept under this Schedule must be kept for at least 6 years and with reasonable safeguards to prevent the following—
+A record required to be kept under this Schedule must be kept for at least 6 years and with reasonable safeguards to prevent the following—(a) unauthorised access, use, modification or disclosure,(b) loss.

 4 Records to be given to Children’s Guardian